If the Sun is Yellow, Why is Snow White?

-If snow reflects all light, how does it get white when the sun is yellowish?
+If snow reflects all light, how does it appear white when the sun is yellowish?

 By Douglas Krantz